Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 **Use the same access restrictions rules from *Main site* in *Advanced tool site***

-To use the same rules from the *Main site* in the *Advanced tool site*, please run this command.
+To use the same rules from the *Main site* in the *Advanced tool site*, run this command.

 ```bash
 az webapp config access-restriction set --resource-group $ResourceGroupName  --name $WebAppName --use-same-restrictions-for-scm-site true